Healthy Chocolate Chip Cookies

 This post may contain affiliate links.
 See my disclosure policy.

-These healthy chocolate chip cookies are the kind of recipe that would convert ALL non-healthy eaters!
-Soft, chewy, and loaded with chocolate chips.
+These healthy chocolate chip cookies are the recipe that would convert ALL non-healthy eaters!
+They are soft, chewy, and loaded with chocolate chips in every bite.
+No chill time needed.

 healthy chocolate chip cookies.